organized-puns/gg.parse/c_sharp/readme.md

 - Error handling,

     Implement logger
+        refactor pipelines
+            move include tests
-       Add filename to annotation
+       Add filename to annotation -> no, add it to the log
-       Add filename (if any) to logger
-       Capture & process exceptions
+       Capture & process exceptions in logger

     Deal with the following cases:
       var (_, _, _, table) = SetupTokenizeParseCompile("rule1 100= ,;"); <- ',' should be a '.', this should be immediately clear